tumble1999/savaslabs.github.io/_posts/2015-05-22-durham-living-wage.md

 |:--------|:-------|:--------|:--------|:-------|
 | 0.1   | 0.2   | 3.9   | 11.3   | 84.4   |

-Ariely points out
+Ariely points out:

-> we have this knowledge gap between what we have and what we think we have, but we have at least as big of a gap between what we think is right, to what we think we have
+> We have this knowledge gap between what we have and what we think we have, but we have at least as big of a gap between what we think is right, to what we think we have.

 Therefore the gap between what
 [we _actually_ have](#how-stratified-is-wealth-in-the-us-in-quintiles) and what
 [we think is **just**](#how-stratified-do-we-americans-want-wealth-to-be-in-quintiles) is astronomical.
-This seems to be as objective as we can get way to "prove" that wages are not as balanced as most people want them to be.
+This seems to the most objective way possible to "prove" that wages are not as balanced as most people want them to be.

 Establishing a Living Wage attempts to bring light to this reality, and speaks